 We calculated software costs for this consolidation scenario.
-We include costs for Oracle Database 12c Enterprise Edition (EE) and Oracle Linux Premier.
-We also include the perpetual license costs and annual support costs for Oracle Database 12c EE Multitenant Option in the costs of the Dell PowerEdge R920 solution.
+We include three-year support costs for Oracle Database 12c Enterprise Edition (EE) and Oracle Linux Premier.
+We also include support costs for Oracle VM in the costs of the Dell PowerEdge R920 solution.

-We estimate the cost savings for the Dell PowerEdge R920 solution with 12c PDB at \$298,476 for consolidating the databases of nine older servers onto one Dell PowerEdge R920 server.
+We estimate the cost savings for the Dell PowerEdge R920 solution with 12c at \$212,091 for consolidating the databases of five older servers onto one Dell PowerEdge R920 server.